 Ethics Reading Courses allow faculty members and their students to read and discuss a single work that enhances their understanding of the field of ethics or a particular ethical issue.
 The courses are a quarter credit, allowing students to weave ethics into their curricular goals throughout their time at DePauw.
 The quarter-credit courses also allow faculty members to pilot modules that might fit into the courses they regularly teach at DePauw or form the foundation of an entirely new course.

-Spring 2019 and Fall 2018 Prindle Ethics Reading Courses listed here.
+Fall 2019 and Spring 2019 Prindle Ethics Reading Courses listed here.

 - The ideal course is a reading and discussion group that revolves around a single book or text.